Evolutionary computing and optimisation

 Particular research topics include new algorithm development, optimisation under uncertainty, interactive evolution and the use of surrogates in optimisation.

-- Key contact: Professor Ed Keedwell - Associate Professor (Research Lead)
+- Key contact: Professor Ed Keedwell - Professor of Artificial Intelligence (Research Lead)

 - Professor Richard Everson - Professor of Machine Learning